 - Great variety

-Even within Tudor knot gardens you may see a lush flowering vine peeking over a wall.
-Glorious shrubs within a border, or perhaps only an urn that threatens to overflow with its exuberance of planting are not uncommon.
+You may see a lush flowering vine peeking over a wall even within Tudor knot-gardens!
+Glorious shrubs within a border, or perhaps an urn threatening to overflow from its exuberant planting, are not uncommon.
 These details say English to us, rather than Italian or French.

 But I think it is this great love of flowers, difficult to contain and restrain, which is the soul of English garden style.

 When deciding how to arrange plantings and bring the look to our home gardens, which will become our inspiration?
 The evocative and picturesque look of the “Landscape style“?
 Or the rustic and intimate feel of Cottage gardens?

 The Cottage Garden is probably the favorite variation of the English style garden.
 We are completely enamored with Cottage gardening in the United States.
 Dripping with roses, overflowing with clematis vines, bunches of daisies, pinks, and spikes of delphiniums is the picture in our mind’s eye.